ReScience/ReScienceC/docs/editorial_bot.md

 ## EiC-only commands

-Only the JOSS editors-in-chief can accept, reject or withdraw papers.
+Only the ReScience C editors-in-chief can accept, reject or withdraw papers.

 ### Accepting a paper

-If everything looks good with the draft proofs from the `@editorialbot recommend acceptance` command, JOSS editors-in-chief can take the additional step of actually accepting the JOSS paper with the following command:
+If everything looks good with the draft proofs from the `@editorialbot recommend acceptance` command, ReScience C editors-in-chief can take the additional step of actually accepting the ReScience C paper with the following command:

 ```text
 @editorialbot accept